fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 <img src="blank.png" class="lazy" width="1015" height="606" data-src="http://resources.framerflow.com/assets/userinterface_overview.gif">

-* `Files` - manage and see your project files.
-Toggle is possible.
+* `Files` - Manage and view your project files.
+The toggle is possible.
-* `Layers` - Understand how your layers are structured and inspect.
+* `Layers` - Understand how your layers are structured and inspect the layers.
-* `Analysis` - Show any recommendation or potential risky parts of your code
+* `Analysis` - Show any recommendation or potential risky parts of yours code
-* `REPL` - You can try various thing just as you did in usual browser's console window
+* `REPL` - You can try various thing just as you usually did in browser's console window.
 * `Import` - Import assets from Photoshop.
-Only photoshop is possible.
-* `Note` - Describe brief description about your project.
+* `Note` - Describe a brief description of your project.
-* `Share` - Share your prototype with other people.
+* `Share` - Share your prototype with others.
 Sign-in required.

 ### Release Notes
 N/A